sam-wheat/twitter-dashboard/README.md

 # Twitter dashboard

 Illustrates a scalable multi-threaded architecture for implementing a Twitter reporting platform.

  * `TPL DataFlow` pipeline to download, deserialize, and aggregate Tweets.

 * Thread safe cache with configurable eviction strategy to prevent out-of-memory conditions.

-* Push notifications to clients via `SignalR`
+* Push notifications to clients via `SignalR`.

-* API server can run standalone or as a Windows service
+* API server can run standalone or as a Windows service.

-* Simple Angular client dashboard
+* Simple Angular client dashboard.

 * SOLID design with testable components.